ETO Logo

 After we deduplicate articles, we link each one to the metadata associated with it or any of its duplicates in the MAC’s underlying data sources.
 For most metadata fields, this is a relatively straightforward process of aggregation; see above for details pertaining to each field.

 However, the MAC also includes some article-level metadata fields not present in any of the underlying sources.
-These include article subjects and emerging topic tags.
+These include academic subjects as well as emerging subjects such as AI.

 Identifying academic subjects

-To classify English-language articles, we use a set of machine learning models trained on arXiv data.
-Each article in arXiv includes author-provided subject tags, including tags for artificial intelligence, computer vision, natural language processing, and robotics.
-We trained a separate SciBERT model on the titles and abstracts of the arXiv articles tagged with each subject.
-Then, we ran each model over all of the other English-language articles in the MAC, assigning each one its own set of tags.
-For more details about how we developed, evaluated, and deployed the models, see Dunham et al. (2020).
+To classify articles as relevant or not to artificial intelligence, computer vision, natural language processing, and robotics, we use a set of machine learning models trained on arXiv data.
+Articles in arXiv include subject tags that are initially provided by arXiv authors and revised by arXiv editors as appropriate.
+These include tags for artificial intelligence, computer vision, natural language processing, and robotics.
+For each of these categories, we trained a separate SPECTER model on the titles and abstracts of the tagged arXiv articles.
+Then, we ran each model over all of the other articles in the MAC with English titles or abstracts, assigning each one its own set of tags.
+(For more details about how we developed, evaluated, and deployed earlier, conceptually similar versions of these models, see Dunham et al. (2020).)

 To develop the AI safety classifier, we began by creating our own definition of AI safety research encompassing safety-related concepts such as robustness, misspecification, unwanted bias, explainability, and value alignment.
 In parallel, we compiled a set of articles potentially related to AI safety, such as MAC articles categorized as relevant to AI in general and recent articles from safety-relevant AI conferences, workshops, and open-source repositories.
 Based on their titles and abstracts, ETO staff read the titles and abstracts of 2806 of these articles, then manually annotated each one as relevant or not to AI safety according to our definition.
 (To measure the stability of the definition in practice, 256 articles were independently double-annotated by other CSET researchers; intercoder agreement was 75%.)